 After inventing a fictitious run inside the camp, he used the app to identify 14 SAS troops — in just five minutes.
 He also claimed how the app gave him the Facebook profiles of those identified.
 Stunned by the revelation, he revealed the security failure to horrified senior officers at the Royal Military Academy Sandhurst.

 “I made up my own training session and convinced Strava that I had run a certain distance in a certain time inside the base,” recalled the former army infantry officer.

 “The app then started giving me the names and Facebook profiles of people who had actually run the same route.
 I started freaking out a bit because I knew this was the kind of information I probably shouldn’t have access to — so I turned it off.”

-I started freaking out a bit because I knew this was the kind of information I probably shouldn’t have access to — so I turned it off – Nick Waters
+I started freaking out a bit because I knew this was the kind of information I probably shouldn’t have access to — so I turned it off – Nick Waters.

 The Bellingcat website is best known for identifying the two key suspects in the Novichok poisoning of Sergei Skripal in Salisbury in 2018.
 Using his basic knowledge of computer programming, Waters was able to get around Strava’s security settings.

-After breaking down the security wall, he was left stunned after seeing the profiles of soldiers who had taken steps to ensure their run times on Strava remained anonymous.
+After breaking down the security wall, he was left stunned after seeing the soldiers’ profiles who had taken steps to ensure their run times on Strava remained anonymous.
 And after uploading three lines of code onto the app, he was able to invent a run and makeup time.

-Following the shocking revelation, the Ministry of Defence said it took individuals’ online security “very seriously”.
+Following the shocking revelation, the Ministry of Defence said it took individuals’ online security “very seriously.”

-And a Strava spokesperson said they take the safety and privacy of its users as their “highest priority”.
+And a Strava spokesperson said they take the safety and privacy of its users as their “highest priority.”

 They affirmed: “We’ve long had a suite of privacy tools that give members control over what they share.
 In the last two years, we’ve improved these self-service features to make them even simpler and more transparent.
 We encourage members of the armed forces around the world who use Strava to follow the policies of their military branch.”